BIOSCI 335 : Ecological Physiology

 |Capability 6:||Social and Environmental Responsibilities|

 - Demonstrate through discussion an understanding of the key concepts underpinning ecological physiology.
-Understand how animals acclimatize, or acclimate and are adapted to their physical and chemical environments.
-Understand methods used in physiology and how these are applied to animals in laboratory and field settings (Capability 1, 2, 3, 4 and 6)
+Describe how animals acclimatize, or acclimate and are adapted to their physical and chemical environments.
+Describe methods used in physiology and how these are applied to animals in laboratory and field settings (Capability 1, 2, 3, 4 and 6)

 - Apply comparative methods to explore differences in physiology such as scaling or body size, rates of ageing, endothermy and digestion, or changes in environmental parameters.
 (Capability 1, 2 and 3)

 - Communicate through assignments in a concise, precise and informed manner with reference to the literature.
 (Capability 1, 2, 3, 4, 5 and 6)

 - Critically evaluate data from laboratory work, and then evaluate these data within contexts of lecture material, literature, theories and hypotheses.
 (Capability 1, 2, 3, 4, 5 and 6)

 |Laboratories||60%||Group & Individual Coursework|

 |In course tests|